-Contact Sherry Sun in the Commerce City Field Office, 303 439-5910, prior to the construction, remodeling, or modification of a body art and or piercing facility.
+Contact Sherry Lucero in the Commerce City Field Office, 303 439-5910, prior to the construction, remodeling, or modification of a body art and or piercing facility.
 Once construction is completed an onsite opening inspection and approval are required by the health department.
 Final approval is dependent upon the payment of all fees.

 TCHD Body Art Regulations

-January 1, 2017: Bloodborne Pathogen Training: Required!
+Bloodborne Pathogen Training: Required!

 Section 2-201(a) of BA-16 requires that within 90 days of being hired, or within 90 days of enactment of BA-16 (April 1, 2017), all Body Artists shall successfully complete an approved Bloodborne Pathogen (BBP) Course, obtain a written certificate of completion, and post the certificate in a conspicuous place.
-TCHD offers an approved bloodborne pathogen course through the website (Quick Links)

 Note: Other courses, upon notification by the Body Artist prior to taking the course, may be approved after review by TCHD; these courses must meet the definition of bloodborne pathogen course from BA-16, Section 1-103(f).